Arizona enshrines abortion rights, ends 15-week ban as Proposition 139 sails to approval

 (Video from Macy Markham/Cronkite News)

-WASHINGTON – A battle over abortion rights in Arizona comes to a head Tuesday.
-Proposition 139 would codify the right to abortion through fetal viability – roughly nine weeks beyond the state’s current 15-week ban.
+WASHINGTON – Arizona voters have enshrined abortion rights in the state constitution, approving Proposition 139 by a decisive margin of nearly 2-1.
+Passage means Arizona will protect a woman’s right to terminate pregnancy through fetal viability – roughly nine weeks beyond the state’s current 15-week ban.

 Opponents call it radical.
-Backers say the 15-week ban endangers women with complications later in pregnancy and have demanded a return to the more expansive rights ensured for decades by the U.S. Supreme Court.
+Backers say the current ban endangers women with complications later in pregnancy and demanded a return to the more expansive rights ensured for decades by the U.S. Supreme Court.

 “It is a very Arizona value that this is not an issue that the government should be involved with,” said Kaylan Fodor, political coordinator for Healthcare Rising Arizona, which supported the constitutional amendment.
 “People know exactly where they stand on this.
 They know that this is an issue that should be between patients and their doctors.”